bbauska/CSS3-Reference/README.md

 <h4>Inline-Level</h4>

-*Inline-level* boxes are those where an element box is generated within a line of text and does not break up the flow of that line.
+<i>Inline-level</i> boxes are those where an element box is generated within
+a line of text and does not break up the flow of that line.
 Perhaps the best-known inline element is the a element in HTML.
 Other examples are span and em.
 These elements do not generate a break before or after